shubh-grb/GRB-Analysis/README.md

 # GRB-Analysis
+For my Master's project work on Gamma Ray Bursts I have worked on extensive data analysis and ICS physical modelling in the GRB jet.
-I have created this repository to help others and myself with Gamma Ray Burst Data Analysis.
+I have created this repository to help others with Gamma Ray Burst Data Analysis.
-People can suggest changes to the present codes to increase the efficiency and save time of the people who are doing GRB research.
+I have provided all the files which includes lightcurve creation, background subtraction to full spectral analysis People can suggest changes to the present codes to increase the efficiency and save time of the people who are doing GRB research.
-Right now I basically need help with creating code more concise and more generic so that it can help when dealing with large amount of GRB data.
+I have created essential functions on top of threeML so as to make the scripts more concise.
 Each suggestion and help is much appreciated!!